Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Tortle (MPMM).md

 aliases: ["Tortle"]
 ---
 # Tortle
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-244, Mordenkainen's Tome of Foes p.
-242*
+244*

 The generic tortle stat block here represents a warrior, especially the sort who travels far and wide.